 How do I hoop the fabric in the embroidery frame?

-Iron the iron-on stabilizer material to the wrong side of the fabric.
+Press the iron-on stabilizer material to the wrong side of the fabric.

 Use a piece of stabilizer which is larger than the embroidery frame being used.